I: Origin, Mission, Selection Process, Focus

 The Sporting Director underscored the importance of keeping the Academy focused on local players “The one thing that’s really, really important for us is we make our academy 100 percent about South Florida kids,” said McDonough.
 “We don’t want to go outside and import kids from other parts of the country.
 If you’re going to build a successful club, I think you have to start with the grassroots… and we have to build out our youth academy locally.”

-Getting to and from the Academy will be difficult at certain times of the day, especially for players coming from Miami or suburbs further away like Kendall.
-Per team officials, Inter Miami is committed to assisting with the costs and burden of getting players to and from Fort Lauderdale for training.
-Details will be provided once they become more clear.
+Getting to and from the Academy will be difficult (borderline impossible) at certain times of the day, especially for players coming from Miami or anywhere in the suburbs like Kendall or South Miami.
+Team officials have told the press that the club is committed to assisting with the costs and burden of getting players to and from Fort Lauderdale for training, although no details have been published.
+For the 2019-2020 season, the Inter Miami Academy is training and playing its home games at Broward College, South Campus in Pembroke Pines.